-first incubators were established in 2011, and there is now a network of 26 incubators across the country.
-Other Innovation Spaces are gradually emerging to include WIKI Start Up, Reseau Entreprendre Tunis, Microsoft Innovation Center, Stanford Peace Innovation Lab, Elfabrika, Fablab ENIT, Tunis Fablab and Fablab Solidarity Youth Science Tunisia.
-In the last two years, many incubators and innovation spaces have been launched that provide a mix of working space, training, coaching, and funding of startups particularly in the ICT sector, including: IntilaQ, Flat6Labs, B@Labs, Cogite, and Factory619.
+26 ISET incubators across the country.
+Other Innovation Spaces are gradually emerging to include WIKI Start Up25, Reseau Entreprendre Tunis26, Microsoft Innovation Center, Stanford Peace Innovation Lab27, Elfabrika28, Fablab ENIT29, Tunis Fablab30 and Fablab Solidarity Youth Science Tunisia.
+In the last two years, many incubators and innovation spaces have been launched that provide a mix of working space, training, coaching, and funding of startups particularly in the ICT sector, including: IntilaQ31, Flat6Labs32, B@Labs33, Cogite34, and Factory61935 and COStart.
+The Centre for Innovation and Technological Development (CITD) is responsible for supporting private sector innovation.

-Innovation Spaces

-emerging in the major

-cities of Yaounde,
+Innovation Spaces emerging in the major cities of Yaounde,

-Doula and Buea

 Cameroon plays an important economic role in Central Africa.
-There are a number of Innovation Spaces active around the country including: Cameroon Innovation Hub (Yaounde); Centre for Entrepreneurship, Research & Innovation (CERI) hosted by Catholic University Institute of Buea and ActivSpaces (Buea and Douala).
-Agro-Hub is focused on agriculture.
+There are a number of Innovation Spaces active around the country including: Cameroon Innovation Hub36 (Yaounde); Centre for Entrepreneurship, Research & Innovation (CERI)37 hosted by Catholic University Institute of Buea and ActivSpaces38 (Buea and Douala).
+Agro-Hub39 is focused on agriculture.
 These Innovation Spaces are primarily focused on supporting pre-Incubation, Incubation and Acceleration.
 While CERI focuses on Science, Technology, Engineering and Maths disciplines, ActivSpaces is a tech hub focused on supporting web and mobile programmers, designers, researchers, and entrepreneurs.
 CIB is currently providing virtual support online.